rdmorganiser/rdmo-docs/docs/installation/prerequisites.md

 Otherwise, and if you the adventurous type, the software prerequisites can be downloaded and installed from their particular web sites.

-VS Code (we recomend this as editor and also to use the included terminal):
+VS Code (we recommend this as editor and also to use the included terminal):
 * download and install from https://code.visualstudio.com/

 Python 3.12: